gooday2die/MIPSim/github/HowItWorks.md

 ```

 ## Step 1.
 Preprocessing
-This program does two steps in preprocessing
+This program does 4 steps in preprocessing
 1. Removing all comments
 2. Removing tabs before code
+3. Adds a whitespace to the end of the expression
+4. Makes two or more consecutive whitespaces into one whitespace

 After preprocessing, our code will look like this:
 ```